gianlucagiacometti/proxmox-acme-facilemanager/README.md

 Now you should be able to find "facileManager DNS API" in the list of ProxMox ACME DNS plugins.

-I suggest to set a delay value of at least 360s, since since facileManager updates dns zones usually every 300s (I use 600 to avoid problems with dns propagation).
+I suggest to set a delay value of at least 360s, since facileManager updates dns zones usually every 300s (I use 600 to avoid problems with dns propagation).

 Have a nice day :-)